iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted14020/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 2 reviews"/>
 </p>

+> Giving this a 2 for intent, my Android version doesn't work.
+My roomie's version on iPhone works fine.
+Is there a setting that I can check?
+Please help app developers.<br> :date: __2020-12-18 22:07:04__

+> Must be the official Plan-Demic App<br> :date: __2020-12-18 08:52:44__

+> I don't understand?<br> :date: __2020-12-15 07:38:41__

+> Battery Draining App.
+Had to charge my phone multiple times a day.
+Decided to uninstall app for above reason.
+Even though, I uninstalled app I keep getting notifications....asking me to install it again.
+I feel like it is invading my privacy and spamming me at this point.
+Avoid it.
+Do not recommend.<br> :date: __2020-12-15 02:07:09__

+> I have already downloaded the app but I keep getting the notification to downloaded the app.
+This is getting very annoying it makes me want to either uninstall or turn off the notifications which will defeat the purpose of this campaign.
+Please fix.<br> :date: __2020-12-14 21:15:19__

+> Why share your location and the details within the ads states in order to work location is nessasary to be on ?
+Too much<br> :date: __2020-12-14 20:22:38__

 > The news reported it uses bluetooth but you actually have to have GPS on. :( boo<br> :date: __2020-12-13 01:31:18__